Miro0o/Docs-Notes/CS/🔑 CS Core/🧬 Computer System/Computer Architecture/Instruction Set Architecture (ISA) & Processor Architecture/Instruction Set Architecture (ISA) & Processor Architecture.md

 - **CISC Architecture (e.g., x86)**:
     - An x86 instruction like `MOV AX, [BX + SI]` might have different encodings depending on the size of the operands, the addressing mode, and other factors.
     - A complex instruction like `LODSB` (which loads a byte from memory into the AL register and increments the pointer) might translate into different machine code sequences depending on the current addressing mode or segment registers.
-#### 🤔 How is ISA Translated into Machine Code? -- From ASM to Machine Code
+#### 🤔 How is ISA/ASM Translated into Machine Code?
 Machine code is the actual binary instruction executed by CPU.
 ISA defines the format, structure, and organization of each binary instruction and give them mnemonics.
-ASM, based on those mnemonics, adds more language-related grammars to better serve the assembler and programmer.  -- personal understanding
+ASM, based on those mnemonics, adds more language-related grammars, like pseudo-instruction, to better serve the assembler and programmer.
+-- personal understanding

 ↗ [ASM (Assembly Languages)](../../../👩‍💻%20Programming%20Methodology%20and%20Languages/ASM%20(Assembly%20Languages)/ASM%20(Assembly%20Languages).md)